 Brandt-Daroff exercises are repeated side-lying movements sometimes used for positional vertigo.

-What Brandt-Daroff exercises means
+What brandt daroff exercises means

 Brandt-Daroff exercises are repeated side-lying movements sometimes used for positional vertigo.
 The term is useful because vertigo is a symptom, not one single disease.
 A clear word like Brandt-Daroff exercises helps connect the symptom story with the examination and the right next test.